Clear Water On The Jersey Shore Dazzling Visitors

 “What’s happened is the winds have been such a way, blowing onto shore very clear waters,” said Robert Chant, a professor with Marine and Coastal Science at Rutgers University.

-“This lack of phytoplankton, lack of algae, is resulting in exceptionally clear water,” said Bruce Friedman of the New Jersey Department of Environmental Protection.READ MORE: No Mask Mandate In NYC Though De Blasio 'Strongly Recommends' Wearing Them
+“This lack of phytoplankton, lack of algae, is resulting in exceptionally clear water,” said Bruce Friedman of the New Jersey Department of Environmental Protection.READ MORE: Search For Answers After 91-Year-Old Nicholas Rappas Found Dead After Being Tied Up, Beaten, Possibly Suffocated In His Pelham Manor Garage

 Phytoplankton is a microscopic organism, one of the lowest in the food chain, that algae feeds on.